Find the term you need

 A feature that rings your VoIP number and a standard phone number (or any other numbers) simultaneously when you receive a call.
 Ensures you're reachable on any device.

-See how Euphoria uses thisNAT
+See how Euphoria uses thisMOS

 Network Address Translation